 - Maternity leave

-The parties are generally advised to reach a compromise.
+The parties in a labour dispute are generally advised to reach a compromise.
 Failure to do so would prompt the labour court to proceed with a trial.
 The labour court will reach a verdict by weighing many factors, among them: mutual contractual rights and obligations; work environment; cost of living and wage rate; benefits in kind; employee’s hardship; status of the employer’s business; and economic and social conditions, to name a few.
 During the course of the trial, the labour court will consider all of the evidence to ensure fairness to both parties.